171930433/vtk-examples/src/PythonicAPI.md

 [IsoSubsample](/PythonicAPI/ImageProcessing/IsoSubsample) | This figure demonstrates aliasing that occurs when a high-frequency signal is subsampled.
 High frequencies appear as low frequency artifacts.
 The left image is an isosurface of a skull after subsampling.
 The right image used a low-pass filter before subsampling to reduce aliasing.
 [MorphologyComparison](/PythonicAPI/ImageProcessing/MorphologyComparison) | This figure demonstrates various binary filters that can alter the shape of segmented regions.
 [ImageWarp](/PythonicAPI/Images/ImageWarp) | Combine the imaging and visualization pipelines to deform an image in the z-direction.
 The vtkMergeFilter is used to combine the warped surface with the original color data.
+[Pad](/PythonicAPI/ImageProcessing/Pad) | Convolution in frequency space treats the image as a periodic function.
+A large kernel can pick up features from both sides of the image.
+The left image has been padded with a constant to eliminate wraparound during convolution.
+On the right, mirror padding has been used to remove artificial edges introduced by borders.
-[VTKSpectrum](/PythonicAPI/ImageProcessing/VTKSpectrum) | The discrete Fourier transform changes an image from the spatial domain into the frequency domain, where each pixel represents a sinusoidal function.
+[[VTKSpectrum](/PythonicAPI/ImageProcessing/VTKSpectrum) | The discrete Fourier transform changes an image from the spatial domain into the frequency domain, where each pixel represents a sinusoidal function.
 This figure shows an image and its power spectrum displayed using a logarithmic transfer function.

 ## Widgets